-11.16 Set Gamma Correction
+11.17 Set Gamma Correction

-- The Gamma correction function may differ by device models. - The color device in Bayer pixel format does not support Gamma correction function.
+- The Gamma correction function may differ by device models. - Regarding the color device in Bayer pixel format, you need to enable Super Bayer Enable first before using Gamma correction function.

 The device supports Gamma correction function.
 Generally, the output of the device's sensor is linear with the photons that are illuminated on the photosensitive surface of the sensor.
 Gamma correction provides a non-linear mapping mechanism as shown below.